deadshot674gam/NIOA/README.md

 3. Choose the function to be optimized.
 By default Rastrigin is selected.
 4. Minimize value of function with algorithms graph will be printed.

-__Note : this Program is still at it developing face, so it may stop responding for a while__
+__Note : this Program is still at it developing phase, so it may stop responding for a while__

 ### Gui tools used
 * python tkinter